Force Curve

 What is Force Curve?

 The force curve is a real-time graphical display on the Concept2 PM5 showing how force is applied during the drive phase of each stroke.
 The x-axis represents the drive from catch to finish, and the y-axis represents the force applied.
 An ideal force curve has a smooth, bell-shaped profile — rapid force application at the catch, peak force in the middle third of the drive, and a gradual taper to the finish.
 Common technique issues visible on the force curve include: a slow start (weak catch), a double peak (opening back too early), or a sharp drop (collapsing at the finish).
 Coaches use the force curve as a diagnostic tool because it reveals stroke mechanics that are difficult to observe visually.
+By learning to read your force curve, you can connect technique changes directly to power output and efficiency.

 How Watta Uses Force Curve